 Using an FX expert

-Producers looking to explore the potential of export markets within the alcohol industry do face some challenges.
+Producers looking to explore the potential of export markets within the alcohol industry, or even the food and drink industry as a whole, do face some challenges.
 Not just from Covid-19, but also Brexit, which has put a question mark over European markets and may see exporters branching out further to spread their risk.
 The uncertainty is also leading to greater volatility in currency markets and those fluctuating currency values can impact margins and make revenue and costs harder to predict.
 That’s why we work closely with distillers who have global ambitions to manage all their international payments in multiple currencies with great rates, expert guidance and a range of specialist tools to mitigate the risk of fluctuations in the value of the pound.